zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 * etc.

-The point to point topology can contain one to many RTP sessions with one to many media sources per session, each having one or more RTP sources per media source.

-## Translators & Gateways
+For some Point to Multi-point topologies (e.g. Topo-ASM and Topo-SSM in {{RFC7667}}), multicast is used  to interconnect the session participants.
+Special considerations (documented in {{sec-multicast}}) need to be made as multicast is a one to many distribution system.

-A point to point communication can end up in a situation when the peer it is communicating with is not compatible with the other peer for various reasons:
+Sometimes an RTP communication can end up in a situation when the peer it is communicating with is not compatible with the other peer for various reasons: